edap/edap.github.com/_posts/2015-05-25-facetracker-sketch.md

 ### Map the audio input to the bubbles

 The `microphone.update()` call updates the current input volume, and save it in the `scaledVol` variable.
-This variable is used shortly after by the bubbles generator.
+This variable is used shortly after by the bubbles generator and affects the particle emitters.

 ```cpp
 void BallsGenerator::blow(float blowPower){